 By Cheryl Angelina Koehler

-Fred is also impatient.
-Throughout the long Sunolian summer, he was picking samples of immature winter squash and sending them off with his chef friends for culinary experimentation.
+As with all scientists, Fred is a consummate experimenter.
+Throughout the long Sunolian summer, he was picking samples of immature winter squash and sending them off with his chef friends for their culinary inventions.
 They found that some work perfectly well as substitutes for summer squash, and even offer new and interesting flavors and textures.

-The following recipes all call for squash varieties that Edible East Bay readers are going to be hard pressed to find at any market other than the Baia Nicchia CSA or Sunol farmstand.
-But Anthony says to just go ahead and substitute kabocha or any other winter squash you find at market, taking courage—as our best local chefs always do—in the belief that whatever you prepare with love in your kitchen will be hugely adored by your friends and family.
+The following recipes all call for squash varieties that Edible East Bay readers are going to be hard pressed to find at any market, but Anthony says to just go ahead and substitute kabocha or any other winter squash you find, taking courage—as our best local chefs always do—in the belief that whatever you prepare with love in your kitchen will be hugely adored by your friends and family.

 Also, keep in mind that these are vegetables you might try growing yourself in next summer’s vegetable garden.
 Seeds for black futsu and butternut rugosa can be ordered from Baker Creek Heirloom Seeds (rareseeds.com) and potimarron seeds are available through Seed Savers Exchange (seedsavers.org).
 Plant starts for these unique varieties might be available from local growers who are riding the top of the interest in heirloom vegetables.
 Check with Kassenhoff Growers or watch to see what they bring to the farmers market in the spring.